iclr-blogposts/2024/_pages/call.md

 **Announcements**:
 - Instructions on getting started with building your blog posts have now been posted [here]({{ '/submitting' | relative_url }})!
-- More details on the process of opening a PR and submitting your post to OpenReview will be given closer to the submission deadline.

 **Submit** your blogpost on [Openreview](https://openreview.net/group?id=ICLR.cc/2024/BlogPosts&referrer=%5BHomepage%5D(%2F))